TonyGermaneri/canvas-datagrid/tutorials/canvasDatagrid.md

 Data is set according to the MIME type parser defined in grid.types.
 The default type parser is `application/x-canvas-datagrid`.

-This format expects an in-memory array of objects that strictly conform to a schema (i.e.: they all have the same properties).
+This format expects an array of objects or an array of arrays that strictly conform to a schema (i.e.: they all have the same properties or lengths).

 Example `application/x-canvas-datagrid`